the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 }
 ~~~~~~~

 The array's `map()` method is inlined concisely in your JSX for rendering a list.
 Within the `map()` method, we have access to each object and its properties.
-The `url` property of each item is used as `href` attribute for the HTML anchor tag.
+The `url` property of each item is used as `href` attribute for the HTML anchor element.
 Not only can JavaScript in JSX be used to display elements, but also to assign HTML attributes dynamically.
-This section only scratches the surface of how powerful it is to mix JavaScript and HTML, however, using an array's `map()` method or assigning HTML attributes should give you a good first impression.
+This section only scratches the surface of how powerful it is to mix JavaScript and HTML, however, using an array's `map()` method and assigning HTML attributes should give you a good first impression.

 ### Exercises: